Miscarriage: A Comprehensive Guide

 Women with recurrent miscarriages may benefit from specialized testing to identify treatable causes.
 Some conditions like blood disorders or autoimmune diseases can be managed with proper medical care.

 Limiting caffeine to less than 200 milligrams per day is recommended during pregnancy.
-This is about one cup of regular coffee.
+The amount of caffeine in coffee varies widely, so check the serving size and caffeine content when staying below 200 milligrams per day.
 Some studies suggest this small change might reduce miscarriage risk slightly.

 Frequently Asked Questions